Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Benchmark Experiments

 The metrics $d_0$ to $d_{un}$ reveal that at $\alpha=0.0$, NEA favours higher numbers of transfers relative to most of the other methods, particularly \cite{husselmann2023improved}.
-This matches our intuitions: shorter routes will deliver fewer passengers directly to their destinations and will require more transfers, so it is logical that the learned policies would tend to increase the number of transfers when rewarded for minimizing operator cost.
-Meanwhile, at $\alpha=1.0$, the numbers of transfers achieved by NEA and RC-EA are comparable to other recent methods; both methods avoid having passengers make any trips with more than two transfers.
+This matches our intuitions: shorter routes will deliver fewer passengers directly to their destinations and will require more transfers, so it is logical that the learned policies would tend to increase the number of transfers when rewarded for minimizing operating cost.
+Meanwhile, at $\alpha=1.0$, the numbers of transfers achieved by NEA and RC-EA are comparable to other recent methods, except for \cite{zervas2024solving}.
+Unlike our method and the others compared here, their algorithm directly incorporates the number of transfers in the cost function that it minimizes, resulting in fewer transfers but less impressive $C_p$.